apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Comcast Exploring Spinoff of NBCU Cable Networks Into New Company**
+**The Gaming Legend Continues — AMD Introduces Next-Generation AMD Ryzen 7 9800X3D Processor**

-You can read more about it [here](https://variety.com/2024/biz/news/comcast-exploring-spinoff-cable-networks-1236196190/).
+You can read more about it [here](https://ir.amd.com/news-events/press-releases/detail/1225/the-gaming-legend-continues-amd-introduces).

 ## Requirements
 - Python 3.8